-So far we worked with (pointed) graphs modulo.
-But named graphs are often more convenient e.g. for implementation, and sometimes mandatory e.g. for studying the quantum case\cite{ArrighiQCGD}.
-In this context, being able to locally create a node implies being able to locally make up a new name for it---just from the locally available ones.
-For instance if a dynamics $F$ splits a node $u$ into two, a natural choice is to call these $u.l$ and $u.r$.
-Now, apply a renaming $R$ that maps $u.l$ into $v$ and $u.r$ into $w$, and apply $F^{-1}$.
-This time the nodes $v$ and $w$ get merged into one; in order not to remain invertible a natural choice is to call the resultant node $(v\wedge w)$.
-Yet, if $R$ is chosen trivial, then the resultant node is $(u.l\wedge u.r)$, when $F^{-1}\circ F=Id$ demands that this to be $u$ instead.
-This suggests considering a name algebra where $u=(u.l\wedge u.r)$. \begin{definition}[Name Algebra] Let ${\cal N}$ be a countable set (eg ${\cal N} = \N$).
-Consider the terms produced by the grammar $V ::= {\cal N}\,|\,V.\{l , r\}^*\,|\,V\wedge V$ together with the equivalence induced by the term rewrite systems
+So far we have been working with (pointed) graphs modulo isomorphism, however named graphs turn out to be easier to handle during an implementation and even necessary in the quantum regime \cite{ArrighiQNT}.
+In this context, being able to create a new vertex without breaking the locality implies being able to generate a new name from those available locally.
+For example, if a dynamic $F$ splits a vertex $u$ into two new vertices, the natural choice is to call these vertices $u.l$ and $u.r$.
+Now, suppose we apply a renaming $R$ transforming $u.l$ into $v$ and $u.r$ into $w$, then applying $F^{-1}$.
+This time the vertices $v$ and $w$ have merged into one; and in order to maintain invertibility, this one should be named $(v\vee w)$ where $\vee$ is a name-merging operation.
+However, by choosing trivial $R$, the resulting vertex would have been $(u.l\vee u.r)$, and $F^{-1}\circ F=Id$ requires this vertex to be named $u$.
+This leads us to a name algebra such as $u=(u.l\vee u.r)$.